 The TPACK conceptual framework is general, while the needs for vocational education between fields have different achievements.
 That is, TPACK lacks discipline when applied in the vocational field.
 In the TPACK domain, the emphasis is on technological knowledge, pedagogical knowledge and content knowledge, which is integrated into the context of learning.
 However, work goals or expertise does not emerge if this concept is applied in vocational education.
 So, with a philosophical approach to vocational education, the concept of work can be used as reference material.
-Also, TPACK uses a pedagogical approach while vocational education is adult education [36].
-This means that the concept of the pedagogical learning approach is seen as not suitable to be applied to vocational students.
+Also, TPACK uses a pedagogical learning approach is seen as not suitable to be applied to vocational students.
 Sudira [35] offers a concept of learning with a Tri-Gogy approach, namely (1) pedagogy, (2) andragogy; and (3) heutagogy.
 Pedagogical learning approaches are teacher-centered, but andragogy and heutagogy prioritize student activity.
 This consideration reinforces the need for researchers to transform learning approaches in the context of vocational education.
 The pedagogical approach is less efficient in student freedom to develop adults and independence.
 While, illustrates that the challenge of the 21st century is to describe learning that leads to the maturity of learning.
 The level of learning approaches for adults and independence is presented in Figure 2.